Black Sheep (group): Initial career and break up (1989–1995)

-Black Sheep was formed in 1989 by Andres "Dres" Vargas Titus and William "Mista Lawnge" McLean.
+Black Sheep was formed in 1989 by William "Mista Lawnge" McLean.
 While working as a DJ in New York, McLean met Mike Gee of the Jungle Brothers and DJ Red Alert, who encouraged him to start his own hip hop group.
 He recruited Dres, who he had grown up with in North Carolina.
 Black Sheep was the first hip-hop act to appear on The Tonight Show with Jay Leno after the departure of Johnny Carson.
 Their first official appearance as Black Sheep was on De La Soul's 1991 album De La Soul Is Dead.
 Dres was featured on the track "Fanatic of the B Word".

-A Wolf in Sheep's Clothing charted three times on the Billboard Hot Dance Music/Club Play chart in 1992 with "The Choice Is Yours (Revisited)" (#9), and "Strobelite Honey" (#1).
-Black Sheep was also featured on the remix of Vanessa Williams's single "Work to Do" (#8).
+A Wolf in Sheep's Clothing charted three times on the Billboard Hot Dance Music/Club Play chart in 1992 with "The Choice Is Yours (Revisited)" (No. 9), and "Strobelite Honey" (No. 1).
+Black Sheep was also featured on the remix of Vanessa Williams's single "Work to Do" (No. 8).
 The group's relationship with its label, Mercury/PolyGram, allowed Dres to establish a boutique label through which he could sign his own acts.
 Mercury distributed the imprint, which was called One Love, through PolyGram's Independent Label Sales division rather than PolyGram Group Distribution.
-However, only one full-length title was ever released, the only album by affiliated act The Legion, titled Theme + Echo = Krill from 1994.
+However, only one full-length title was ever released, the only album by affiliated act the Legion, titled Theme + Echo = Krill from 1994.

 The group's second album, Non-Fiction, was released later that year.
 Because of virtually no promotion and a generally poor reception, the album managed only lackluster sales.
 Black Sheep broke up shortly after its release.

 Aftermath

 Dres was featured on the second Handsome Boy Modeling School album White People, on the track "First...and Then."
-In 2006, Dres released an online-only album titled 8WM/Novakane, under the name Black Sheep, but with Lawnge only appearing on a few tracks on the album.
+In 2006, Dres released an online-only album titled 8WM/Novakane, under the name Black Sheep, but Lawnge was not a part of the album.
 8WM stands for Women with Women with Weed with Wine with Me.
-According to a 2006 article on AllHipHop.com, Mista Lawnge changed the spelling of his name to Mista Long.
+According to a 2006 article on AllHipHop.com, Mista Lawnge added another spelling of his name to Mr Long.
 He also released a mixtape called The Class of 89 in 2006.
 Dres appeared on the 1990s remix of Nas' February 2007 song "Where are They Now?"

-In 2008, the single "The Choice is Yours (Revisited)" was ranked number #73 on VH1's 100 Greatest Hip Hop Songs.
+In 2008, the single "The Choice is Yours (Revisited)" was ranked number No. 74 on VH1's 100 Greatest Hip Hop Songs.
 The song was featured in a commercial for the 2010 Kia Soul.